YvesDesjardins/tweeter/README.md

 ## Getting Started

 1. Install dependencies using the `npm install` command.
+2. Ensure your MongoDB server is running.
-2. Start the web server using the `npm run local` command.
+3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
-3. Go to <http://localhost:8080/> in your browser.
+4. Go to <http://localhost:8080/> in your browser.
+5. Empty list?
+Don't panic!
+This is because your database of tweets doesn't contain any tweets at the moment.
-4. Click the `compose` button in the top right and write your first tweet!
+6. Click the `compose` button in the top right and write your first tweet!
+7. Keep talking to yourself via writing messages and try restarting the server to see that the messages persist.

 ## Dependencies